Sammy and Me: Plot

 Ren and Stimpy live together.
 Stimpy hides in their letter box when Jasper the mail carrier delivers a package, which he tries his best to stuff into the box by punching but fails.
 An excited Stimpy runs to his tree house where he unwraps a kit of his favorite celebrity Sammy Mantis, a caricature of Sammy Davis Jr. which includes replica of Sammy's gold chain, tap shoes, a screw-on thorax and a glass eye, which he screws on his eye.

-Stimpy dresses up as Sammy and tries to get Ren to recognize him but fails, but wins him over by singing "The Mantid Man", Sammy's most favorite song which Ren knows the lyrics of, but jokingly recognizes him as the wrong celebrity again.
+Stimpy dresses up as Sammy and tries to get Ren to recognize him but fails, but wins him over by singing "The Mantis Man" (a parody of Davis' cover of "The Candy Man"), Sammy's most favorite song which Ren knows the lyrics of, but jokingly recognizes him as the wrong celebrity again.
 Annoyed, he relents while Stimpy attempts to chew his head, telling him to go to bed instead.
 Stimpy tries to get Ren tell him a story, which Ren does under the condition Stimpy licks his toes and throws away his treasured boogers, but is more reluctant when the story is about Sammy; he reads the synopsis and burns the book, much to Stimpy's chagrin.
 Stimpy leaves in the middle of the night to find Sammy, leaving Ren a note on a pillow which Ren burns.

 Stimpy goes to town for a signing when Sammy arrives in front of him; the crowd rush towards him and demand autographs, causing him to leave immediately as he is annoyed of their uncivilized behavior.
 Stimpy stalks Sammy at his residence and takes a garbage can, emptying it at home to relish Sammy's garbage; it is clear Stimpy has a dangerous obsession towards Sammy.
 He returns to Sammy's residence, where he sees Sammy partying with multiple insect caricatures of celebrities such as Jerry Lewis, Dean Martin and Liberace (Liberoachie).
 Sammy and Liberoachie perform a duet of "The Mantid Man", which Stimpy misses after passing out from excitement.
 Liberoachie, also a fan of Sammy, demands that Sammy bite his head off (a reference to mantis' sexual cannibalism), which he reluctantly does so.
 This gruesome act leaves Liberoachie brain-damaged instead of dead.
 Stimpy calls him lucky.

 Stimpy wanders to Sammy when he is at the balcony, causing him to be confronted; Sammy recognizes him from the signing.
 Stimpy notes that he stole all of Sammy's exoskeletons in his obsession, as he is focused on his task to meet Sammy, crying in the process.
 Sammy, distraught and disgusted by Stimpy's lack of morals, decides to bite his head off, which Stimpy sees as a blessing, but not before they perform a duet.
 A brain-damaged, gleeful Stimpy returns home and has his glass eye screwed on what is left of his head.
 Ren bids him goodnight, ending the episode.